 Friendly Credit: electricity only

-Check if your meter offers friendly credit
+Check if your meter offers Friendly Credit

+Most electricity meters have Friendly Credit available.
+Check the model number to see if it’s available on your meter.
 The model number is usually found on the front of the meter above or below the barcode.
-Older KBA models do not have this feature.
-Newer KBB, KBC and KBD do.